 Baloo: I'll learn him all I know!Character A is in no position to insult Character B... but does so anyway in a way designed to slip under Character B's radar.
+Alternatively, Character A may think of Character B as stupid, and so makes the insult relatively subtle so that Character B won't get it and will end up looking like a fool.
 A favored tactic of the Deadpan Snarker, especially the Servile Snarker.
 Differs from Insult Backfire in that a Stealth Insult is intended to be misinterpreted by its target; indeed, it may sound like a compliment at first (which is why some call it a Backhanded Compliment).
 Sometimes rendered in writing via an acrostic, a text in which the first letters of each line or word collectively form their own message.
 See also Overly Narrow Superlative and My Friends... and Zoidberg, which are often specific forms of this.
 With Due Respect is also sometimes used as this.
 A frequent technique in Passive-Aggressive Kombat, and sometimes a clever way to deliver a Quiet Cry for Help to third parties who are clever or informed enough to recognize the implications.
 Compare False Reassurance and Parenthetical Swearing.

 Bagheera: Well, that shouldn't take too long.